invoke-ai/InvokeAI/docs/help/SAMPLER_CONVERGENCE.md

 ![191736091-dda76929-00d1-4590-bef4-7314ea4ea419-min (1)](https://user-images.githubusercontent.com/50542132/191868763-b151c69e-0a72-4cf1-a151-5a64edd0c93e.png)

 With nature, you can see how initial results are even more indicative of final result -more so than with characters/people. `K_HEUN` and `K_DPM_2` are again the quickest indicators, almost right from the start.
-Results also converge faster (e.g. `K_HEUN` converges at `-s21`).
+Results also converge faster (e.g. `K_HEUN` converged at `-s21`).

 Food. `"a hamburger with a bowl of french fries" -W512 -H512 -C7.5 -S4053222918`